nanoc/rfcs/README.md

 ## Acknowledgements

-This nanoc RFC process is greatly inspired by the [Rust RFC process](https://github.com/rust-lang/rfcs) and the [Ember RFC process](https://github.com/emberjs/rfcs).
+This Nanoc RFC process is greatly inspired by the [Rust RFC process](https://github.com/rust-lang/rfcs) and the [Ember RFC process](https://github.com/emberjs/rfcs).